Julia Bradbury: ITV

 She presented Wish You Were Here...? for ITV.

 In 2013, Bradbury co-presented the two-part ITV series Mystery Map with Ben Shephard.
 In the same year, she presented teatime quiz show Take On the Twisters, a summer replacement for The Chase.

 In 2015, Bradbury presented an ITV primetime series called The Wonder of Britain.

 In 2016, Bradbury began presenting her own eight-part ITV series Best Walks with a View with Julia Bradbury.
 A book, Unforgettable Walks, was published alongside the series.

 Beginning in January 2017, Bradbury presented Britain's Best Walks for ITV.
 In 2018, she co-presented a one-off programme called Britain's Favourite Walks: Top 100, as voted for by the public.
 Ore Oduba co-presented.

-In 2019 she presented Australia with Julia Bradbury and My £10K Holiday Home, a new primetime ITV series.
-In Episode 4 of Australia with Julia Bradbury she famously said "You won't find that on Wikipedia" when told by indigenous Australian Neville Poelina that putting a vegetable or fruit under one's armpit is a good way to find out whether or not it's safe to eat.
+In 2019, she presented Australia with Julia Bradbury and My £10K Holiday Home, a new primetime ITV series.
+In Episode 4 of Australia with Julia Bradbury she said "You won't find that on Wikipedia" when told by indigenous Australian Neville Poelina that putting a vegetable or fruit under one's armpit is a good way to find out whether or not it's safe to eat.

 On 10 January 2020, she presented the first of a new ITV series entitled The Greek Islands with Julia Bradbury.

+The three-part ITV series Julia Bradbury’s Wonders of the Frozen South; documenting her 23-day journey through the Southern Ocean will air in early 2026.